-Spektral also includes lots of utilities for your graph deep learning projects.
+Spektral also includes lots of utilities for representing, manipulating, and transforming graphs in your graph deep learning projects.

-You can also cite the paper introducing Spektral: Graph Neural Networks in TensorFlow and Keras with Spektral (ICML 2020 - GRL+ Workshop).
+Graph Neural Networks in TensorFlow and Keras with Spektral

-Spektral is compatible with Python 3.5+, and is tested on Ubuntu 16.04+ and MacOS.
-Other Linux distros should work as well, but Windows is not supported for now.
+Spektral is compatible with Python 3.6 and above, and is tested on the latest versions of Ubuntu, MacOS, and Windows.
+Other Linux distros should work as well.

 The simplest way to install Spektral is from PyPi:

 To install Spektral from source, run this in a terminal: